getpelican/pelican/docs/settings.rst

                           (no rss)
 `CSS_FILE`                To specify the CSS file you want to load, if it's not
-                          the default one ('main.css')
+                          the default one ('main.css') `REVERSE_ARCHIVE_ORDER`   Reverse the archives order.
+(True makes it in descending order: the newer first)
 =======================   =======================================================

 Themes